yuqiii-wang/KnowledgeNotes/math/slam/vslam/dense_reconstruction/orbslam_code.md

 If the number of shared feature is greater than $15$, build `new PnPsolver(mCurrentFrame,vvpMapPointMatches[i]);` for the keyframes.
 Record the number of to be PnP solved keyrames as `nCandidates`.

-For these shared-feature keyframes, run `pSolver->iterate(5,bNoMore,vbInliers,nInliers);` that runs five times RANSAC to update camera pose and find inliers (by checking projection error).
+For these shared-feature keyframes, run `pSolver->iterate(5,bNoMore,vbInliers,nInliers);` that runs five times RANSAC to update camera pose and find inliers (by checking projection error).`1

 Check the number of match points, if having too few match points, run `SearchByProjection(...)` to obtain more feature points to match.